rledford/impinj-reader-provisioner/README.md

 READER=SpeedwayR-FF-FF-16,192.168.1.16
 READER=SpeedwayR-FF-FF-17,192.168.1.17,username,password
 READER=SpeedwayR-FF-FF-18,192.168.1.18
+# this is another comment
 ```

 _NOTE_: The order of the instructions in the file does not matter.

 _NOTE_: Duplicate reader names and IP addresses are not allowed.

+_TIP_: If provisioning fails on some of the reader, use `#` to comment out the `READER`s that were successfully provisioned and rerun this tool with the same instruction file.

 ## Obtaining ItemSense Requirements